If you’re looking for practical ways to have a reading family, here’s ideas that worked for our family when our four kids were growing up.

 Ask them share with Grandma

-Sharing books with Grandma is now more possible than ever with Skype and Facetime.
+Sharing books with Grandma is now easier than ever with Skype and Facetime.

 Older kids can talk about what they’re reading.